-Okay, so I started to elude to it above, but there are a few key pieces to building just the right flavor for green chili:
+In addition to the tips above, there are a few key additional pieces to building just the right flavor for green chili:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.